edgexfoundry/edgex-docs/docs_src/microservices/support/scheduler/Ch-Scheduler.md

     |HttpMethod|Indicates which Http verb should be used for the REST endpoint.(Only using when type is REST|
     |Path|The HTTP path at the targeted host for fulfillment of the action.(Only using when type is REST)|

-See [Interval](https://app.swaggerhub.com/apis-docs/EdgeXFoundry1/support-scheduler/2.1.0#/Interval) and [IntervalAction](https://app.swaggerhub.com/apis-docs/EdgeXFoundry1/support-scheduler/2.1.0#/IntervalAction) for more information.
+See [Interval](../../../../api/support/Ch-APISupportScheduler) and [IntervalAction](../../../../api/support/Ch-APISupportScheduler) for more information, please see Interval and IntervalAction endpoints.
 !!! warning
     `AuthMethod: JWT` exposes a sensitive credential and should only be used for, and is required to be used for, authenticating to peer EdgeX microservices.